A tree interpretation of arc standard dependency derivation: Ordered tree interpretation of arc-standard derivations

 \begin{theorem}[Projective characterization] A single-headed dependency tree admits a rooted ordered representation of the kind defined above, with leaves in surface order and every subtree spanning a contiguous substring, if and only if the dependency tree is projective. \end{theorem}

-\begin{proof}[Proof sketch] The forward direction is given by Algorithm~\ref{alg:ud2tree_dlookup}: for a projective tree, recursive expansion of each head in surface order yields a unique contiguous ordered representation.
-For the converse, assume such a representation exists for a non-projective tree.
-Then two crossing dependency arcs would force two corresponding subtree yields to interleave.
-But in a rooted ordered tree with contiguous yields, subtree spans are either disjoint or nested.
-Interleaving is therefore impossible.
-Hence any dependency tree that admits such a representation must be projective. \end{proof}
+\begin{proofsketch} For a projective dependency tree, recursively expanding each head together with its dependents in surface order yields a rooted ordered tree whose subtree yields are contiguous.
+Conversely, if such an ordered representation exists, then no two dependency arcs can cross: crossing arcs would require the corresponding subtree yields to interleave, while subtree yields in an ordered tree with contiguity are necessarily disjoint or nested.
+Hence the dependency tree must be projective. \end{proofsketch}

-As a consequence, the ordered representation is not an arbitrary reformulation of dependency structure.
-It is exactly the hierarchical object licensed by projectivity and contiguity.
-For non-projective trees, we therefore use pseudo-projective lifting only as a practical normalization step \citep{kahane-etal-1998-pseudo-projectivity,nivre-nilsson-2005-pseudo}: the formal results below concern projective derivations, while non-projective inputs are handled by projectivization before mapping and inverse decoding after recovery.
+Thus the representation is not an arbitrary tree-shaped encoding of dependency structure.
+It is exactly the hierarchical object licensed by projectivity and surface contiguity.